1994148735lbkczym/CS144-minnow/writeups/check1.md

 Checkpoint 1 Writeup
 ====================

-My name: [your name here]
+My name: Raymond Llata

-My SUNet ID: [your sunetid here]
+My SUNet ID: rllata

-I collaborated with: [list sunetids here]
+I collaborated with: kyles7

 I would like to thank/reward these classmates for their help: [list sunetids here]